Howards Grove High School: Athletic conference affiliation history

-Other extra-curriculars
+Extracurriculars

 Howards Grove is a diverse school with a wide arrangement of clubs and organizations for the students to participate in.
 They have a SkillsUSA, Forensics, FFA, International Club, NHS, and Spanish Honor Society.
 Every other year, the Howards Grove student body has the chance to perform in a musical with the Kohler students.
 On the opposite years, a small one-act play is available for auditions and performances.